n-kb/blog-v1/_posts/2017-09-07-meyer-revisited.md

 <a href='#note_7' name='foot_7' data-text='Note that there was no collaboration between the two.'>7.</a> Note that there was no collaboration between the two.

-<a href='#note_8' name='foot_8' data-text='See the list of publications ‘by Ben Goldacre’ and ‘by Susan McGregor’.'>8.</a> See the list of publications [by Ben Goldacre](https://archive.is/20170905/http://journals.sagepub.com/author/Goldacre,%20Ben) and [by Susan McGregor](https://archive.is/20170905/http://susanemcgregor.com/publications/).
+<a href='#note_8' name='foot_8' data-text='See the list of publications ‘by Ben Goldacre’ and ‘by Susan McGregor’.'>8.</a> See the list of publications [by Ben Goldacre](https://archive.is/20170907/http://journals.sagepub.com/author/Goldacre,%20Ben) and [by Susan McGregor](https://archive.is/20170907/http://susanemcgregor.com/publications/).

-<a href='#note_9' name='foot_9' data-text='See ‘ContentCheck’.'>9.</a> See [ContentCheck](https://archive.is/20170905/https://team.inria.fr/cedar/contentcheck/).
+<a href='#note_9' name='foot_9' data-text='See ‘ContentCheck’.'>9.</a> See [ContentCheck](https://archive.is/20170907/https://team.inria.fr/cedar/contentcheck/).

-<a href='#note_10' name='foot_10' data-text='See the ‘InVID website’.'>10.</a> See the [InVID website](https://archive.is/20170905/http://www.invid-project.eu/consortium/).
+<a href='#note_10' name='foot_10' data-text='See the ‘InVID website’.'>10.</a> See the [InVID website](https://archive.is/20170907/http://www.invid-project.eu/consortium/).

-<a href='#note_11' name='foot_11' data-text='They ‘pleaded guilty to criminal charges’, you can actually write this without fear of libel.'>11.</a> They [pleaded guilty to criminal charges](https://archive.is/20170905/https://www.justice.gov/opa/pr/volkswagen-ag-agrees-plead-guilty-and-pay-43-billion-criminal-and-civil-penalties-six), you can actually write this without fear of libel.
+<a href='#note_11' name='foot_11' data-text='The Volkswagen Stiftung is independent, but receive the dividends of the VW shares owned by the state of Lower-Saxony.
+As for the adjective, VW ‘pleaded guilty to criminal charges’, you can actually write this without fear of libel.'>11.</a> The Volkswagen Stiftung is independent, but receive the dividends of the VW shares owned by the state of Lower-Saxony.
+As for the adjective, VW [pleaded guilty to criminal charges](https://archive.is/20170907/https://www.justice.gov/opa/pr/volkswagen-ag-agrees-plead-guilty-and-pay-43-billion-criminal-and-civil-penalties-six), you can actually write this without fear of libel.

-<a href='#note_12' name='foot_12' data-text='Read ‘The University of Maryland just released a report on its incredibly irresponsible chocolate milk research’.'>12.</a> Read [The University of Maryland just released a report on its incredibly irresponsible chocolate milk research](https://archive.is/20170905/https://www.vox.com/2016/1/16/10777050/university-of-maryland-chocolate-milk).
+<a href='#note_12' name='foot_12' data-text='Read ‘The University of Maryland just released a report on its incredibly irresponsible chocolate milk research’.'>12.</a> Read [The University of Maryland just released a report on its incredibly irresponsible chocolate milk research](https://archive.is/20170907/https://www.vox.com/2016/1/16/10777050/university-of-maryland-chocolate-milk).

-<a href='#note_13' name='foot_13' data-text='The piece is here: ‘Des chercheurs fixent les limites de la vie humaine entre 114 et 115 ans’.'>13.</a> The piece is here: [Des chercheurs fixent les limites de la vie humaine entre 114 et 115 ans](https://archive.is/20170905/http://www.lexpress.fr/actualite/sciences/des-chercheurs-fixent-les-limites-de-la-vie-humaine-entre-114-et-115-ans_1939685.html).
+<a href='#note_13' name='foot_13' data-text='The piece is here: ‘Des chercheurs fixent les limites de la vie humaine entre 114 et 115 ans’.'>13.</a> The piece is here: [Des chercheurs fixent les limites de la vie humaine entre 114 et 115 ans](https://archive.is/20170907/http://www.lexpress.fr/actualite/sciences/des-chercheurs-fixent-les-limites-de-la-vie-humaine-entre-114-et-115-ans_1939685.html).

-<a href='#note_14' name='foot_14' data-text='Find it here: ‘The oldest human does not get any older’.'>14.</a> Find it here: [The oldest human does not get any older](https://archive.is/20170905/https://www.tilburguniversity.edu/current/press-releases/press-release-oldest-human/).
+<a href='#note_14' name='foot_14' data-text='Find it here: ‘The oldest human does not get any older’.'>14.</a> Find it here: [The oldest human does not get any older](https://archive.is/20170907/https://www.tilburguniversity.edu/current/press-releases/press-release-oldest-human/).

-<a href='#note_15' name='foot_15' data-text='‘Text here’.'>15.</a> [Text here](https://archive.is/20170905/http://www.mediawise.org.uk/european-union/).
+<a href='#note_15' name='foot_15' data-text='‘Text here’.'>15.</a> [Text here](https://archive.is/20170907/http://www.mediawise.org.uk/european-union/).

 <a href='#note_16' name='foot_16' data-text='German newsrooms have cases when reporters were fired after falsifications, such as the Hitler Diaries (see ‘Ein Tiefpunkt des deutschen Journalismus: Die ’Hitler-Tagebücher’’ at DW) or the fake interviews in Neon (see ‘Die Butter verriet ihn’ in taz).
-On the other hand, a French news anchor ‘faked an interview’ with Fidel Castro in 1991 and remained in place 20 more years.'>16.</a> German newsrooms have cases when reporters were fired after falsifications, such as the Hitler Diaries (see [Ein Tiefpunkt des deutschen Journalismus: Die 'Hitler-Tagebücher'](https://archive.is/20170905/http://www.dw.com/de/ein-tiefpunkt-des-deutschen-journalismus-die-hitler-tageb%C3%BCcher/a-3288073-1) at DW) or the fake interviews in Neon (see [Die Butter verriet ihn](https://archive.is/20170905/http://www.taz.de/!5145655/) in taz).
-On the other hand, a French news anchor [faked an interview](https://archive.is/20170905/https://www.youtube.com/watch?v=2eh6mHXTiHU) with Fidel Castro in 1991 and remained in place 20 more years.
+On the other hand, a French news anchor ‘faked an interview’ with Fidel Castro in 1991 and remained in place 20 more years.'>16.</a> German newsrooms have cases when reporters were fired after falsifications, such as the Hitler Diaries (see [Ein Tiefpunkt des deutschen Journalismus: Die 'Hitler-Tagebücher'](https://archive.is/20170907/http://www.dw.com/de/ein-tiefpunkt-des-deutschen-journalismus-die-hitler-tageb%C3%BCcher/a-3288073-1) at DW) or the fake interviews in Neon (see [Die Butter verriet ihn](https://archive.is/20170907/http://www.taz.de/!5145655/) in taz).
+On the other hand, a French news anchor [faked an interview](https://archive.is/20170907/https://www.youtube.com/watch?v=2eh6mHXTiHU) with Fidel Castro in 1991 and remained in place 20 more years.

 <a href='#note_17' name='foot_17' data-text='I wrote about this at length in ‘The Collapse of Academia’ and ‘Data-driven journalism in the post-truth public sphere’.
-For better articles, read for instance Vox’s investigation, ‘The 7 biggest problems facing science, according to 270 scientists’.'>17.</a> I wrote about this at length in [The Collapse of Academia](https://archive.is/20170905/http://blog.nkb.fr/academia) and [Data-driven journalism in the post-truth public sphere](https://archive.is/20170905/http://blog.nkb.fr/datajournalism-in-the-posth-truth-public-sphere).
-For better articles, read for instance Vox's investigation, [The 7 biggest problems facing science, according to 270 scientists](https://archive.is/20170905/https://www.vox.com/2016/7/14/12016710/science-challeges-research-funding-peer-review-process).
+For better articles, read for instance Vox’s investigation, ‘The 7 biggest problems facing science, according to 270 scientists’.'>17.</a> I wrote about this at length in [The Collapse of Academia](https://archive.is/20170907/http://blog.nkb.fr/academia) and [Data-driven journalism in the post-truth public sphere](https://archive.is/20170907/http://blog.nkb.fr/datajournalism-in-the-posth-truth-public-sphere).
+For better articles, read for instance Vox's investigation, [The 7 biggest problems facing science, according to 270 scientists](https://archive.is/20170907/https://www.vox.com/2016/7/14/12016710/science-challeges-research-funding-peer-review-process).